TheRenegadeCoder/sample-programs-website/docs/projects/job-sequencing/index.md

 ---
-title: Job Sequencing in Every Language
-layout: default
+authors:
+- the_renegade_coder
 date: 2018-11-03
+featured-image: job-sequencing-in-every-language.jpg
 last-modified: 2020-05-02
-featured-image: job-sequencing-in-every-language.jpg
+layout: default
-tags: [job-sequencing]
+tags:
-authors:
-  - the_renegade_coder
+- job-sequencing
+title: Job Sequencing
 ---

 Welcome to the Job Sequencing page!
 Here, you'll find a description of the project as well as a list of sample programs written in various languages.